AlcoholRehabHelp Logo

 If you or someone you know is struggling with alcohol use disorder, know the signs and seek professional help.
 You are not alone.

-About 61 million Americans were identified as binge drinkers, and 16 million were classified as heavy alcohol users in 2014.4 Alcohol use disorder can be a deadly disease if you don’t treat it.
+About 29.5 million Americans were diagnosed with an alcohol use disorder in 2020.4 Alcohol use disorder can be deadly if you don’t treat it.

 Symptoms of Alcohol Use Disorder